Work(out) From Home: Kate Upton's Trainer Shares Her Intense Sculpting Routine

 by Sarah Grossbart | Wed., Apr.
 8, 2020 9:00 AM

-Next up in E!'s Wellness Wednesday series: Kate Upton, who, in a way, has been preparing for exercise in the age of social distancing for years.
+Next up in E!'s Workout Wednesday series: Kate Upton, who, in a way, has been preparing for exercise in the age of social distancing for years.

 Between dating and marrying a perpetually on the road athlete (that'd be Houston Astros pitcher Justin Verlander), caring for 17-month-old daughter Genevieve and, you know, building her career as an in-demand, internationally recognized model, trips to the gym could be hard to come by.